sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 - Unlock `a.Equals(b)` for all types using Reflection
 - Unlock `a.ToString()` for all types using Reflection

+Let's have a look at how to start to implement generic equality using Reflection.
+We create an extension functions, called `DataEquals`.
+The name emphasizes that this implementation is meant for data classes, not for complex inheritance hierarchies.

+In modern C#, we would probably use Records, but Unity lags behind the official C# standard, and they definitely will not change their own types to Records.
+Also, arrays still don't implement the common equality interface.

 ```cs
 public static class DataExtensions {